-The following is a contribution from Brian at Luke 1428.
-If you’re interested in contributing to Frugal Rules, please see our guidelines and contact us.
+The following is a contribution from our friend Brian at Luke 1428.

 My parents were masters at frugality.
 They inherited this mindset from their parents but circumstances also dictated their lifestyle.
 Raising two children on social worker and private school teacher salaries left little room for extravagancies.
 Every penny was important to save, every monthly budget vital to follow.